Create a new module

 You have now created a module, and are ready to deploy it to a fleet of machines.
 There are two ways to deploy a module:

-• Through the Viam registry: Once you have uploaded your new module to the Viam registry, add the module to one or more machines in the Viam app.
+• Through the Viam Registry: Once you have uploaded your new module to the Viam Registry, add the module to one or more machines in the Viam app.
 You can also choose to configure automated uploads for new module versions through a continuous integration (CI) workflow, using a GitHub Action if desired, greatly simplifying how you push changes to your module to the registry as you make them.

 • As a local module (without uploading it to the Viam app), as you did in the Test your module locally step above.
 This is a great way to test, but if you’d like to use the module on more machines it’s easiest to add it to the registry either publicly or privately.